 Choose a shortcut to ask Siri or create your own (choose Customise, then press the keys you want to use).

 Choose the language and dialect that you want to use to ask Siri; Siri will use the same language and dialect to speak to you.
 Siri is not available in all languages, countries or regions.

 Choose the variation of voices that appear in the Siri Voice option.
 Some languages may not have a variety of voices.

 Choose a preferred voice for Siri.
 Some languages may only have one voice.

-Turn voice feedback (spoken responses) from Siri on or off.
-If you turn feedback off, the response from Siri is shown in the Siri window but is not spoken.
+Select whether or not to hear voice feedback (spoken responses) from Siri.
+If you turn feedback off, the response from Siri is shown in the Siri window but isn’t spoken.

-Delete Siri and Dictation interactions you’ve performed on this Mac from Apple servers.
+Delete Siri and Dictation interactions you’ve performed on this Mac from Siri servers.
 See Delete Siri and Dictation history.